cosmos/sdk-tutorials/interchain-exchange/tutorial/05-order-initialization.md

 }
 ```

-## Ensure No Native Token are Minted
+## Ensure no native token is minted

-Ensure that no new native tokens are minted in case the module is connected to a faulty blockchain.
+Ensure that no new native tokens are minted in case the module is connected to a malicious or faulty counterparty.
 Rename this functionality into lock and unlock and reuse functions from `ibc-transfer` module with an escrow address to ensure no new token creation.

 For non-native tokens, use the _module accounts_ functionality.

-To abstract the process of deciding if a token must be locked or burned, introduce `SafeBurn` and `SafeMint`.
+To abstract the process of deciding if a token must be locked or burned, create the `SafeBurn` and `SafeMint` functions.
 Those functions will check if the denom is native to the chain or a voucher.

-Consider that any denom staring with `ibc/` is a voucher.
+Consider that any denom starting with `ibc/` is a voucher.

 Define utilitary functions.